mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/nunchucks/index.md

 Alright, so `nmap`  managed to determine that Nunchucks is running Linux, and the SSH version discloses that it might be Ubuntu.
 That's good to know!

-It also identified that Nunchucks is accepting connections over SSH on the standard port `22/tcp`.
-This is seldom a good entry point, but it may come in handy later on to get a stable shell when we get credentials.

-More interestingly, the ports `80/tcp` and `443/tcp` are open, respectively used by the `http` and `ssl/http` services.
-They are both running `nginx 1.18.0 (Ubuntu)`.

-The entry point into this box probably lies in one of these two services.

 ## Scripts

 Let's run `nmap`'s default scripts on these services to see if they can find additional information.